-Bikepacking Trek Director- The Trek Director will provide leadership for the Trek staff and manage logistics.
-Sometimes the Trek Director will be acting as one of the instructors and sometimes will be in the background as support.

-Bikepacking Trek Instructors- The Trek Instructors will greet your group upon arrival, help you settle into your campsite for the first night, lead you through a comprehensive trek gear shakedown and get you prepared for departure on Monday morning.
-The Trek Instructors will be with you for the entire trek.
+- Bikepacking Director The Director will provide leadership for the Bikepacking staff and manage logistics.
+Sometimes the Director will be acting as one of the instructors and sometimes will be in the background as support. - Bikepacking Instructors The Instructors will greet your group upon arrival, help you settle into your campsite for the first night, lead you through a comprehensive gear shakedown and get you prepared for departure on Monday morning.
+The Instructors will be with you for the entire trip.